 The volatility factor, which is an integral input parameter for many option pricing models (including the Black-Scholes model), represents the likelihood that such price changes will occur within the specified time frame.

-Since option prices found on the open market, used to calculate the underlying security’s volatility.
+Since option prices are found on the open market used to calculate the underlying security’s volatility.
 This volatility refers as forward-looking implied volatility when implied by or inferred from market prices (IV).

 The VIX’s Method of Measuring Market Volatility

 The market is in a frenzy if the level rises by at least 40 points.
-During this time, the value of stocks, emerging market currencies, and commodity assets typically collapses over the world.
+During this time, the value of stocks, emerging market currencies, and commodity assets typically collapse over the world.